Assistant professor of Pediatrics, University of Pennsylvania School of Medicine

 My clinical research is focused on investigating novel therapies for children with ALL and ALPS.
 I am on the study committee for a number of national childhood ALL trials, performing correlative biology for many of these studies.
 I am also the principal investigator for a local (CHOP) clinical trial that is using the mTOR inhibitor rapamycin in children with multiple medical conditions, including ALPS, chronic ITP, and lupus.

-- Assistant Professor of Pediatrics, University of Pennsylvania School of Medicine (2007 – 2013)
+- Assistant Professor of Pediatrics at University of Pennsylvania School of Medicine (2007 – 2013)

 - MD, Medicine, Eastern Virginia Medical School (1999)